 I was confident this drop-dead dinner bell must be BS.
 My thinking was: It's caloric.
 Don't eat more calories than you burn in a day, and it shouldn't matter when you chow down.
 And if you're forking down fried dough versus, say, hummus and sprouts, then sure, you'll chub it up.

-Then I stumbled across a Northwestern University study of obese men and women that says eating after 8 p.m.—which seems to be the official cutoff time for some reason—may indeed be a risk factor for obesity.
+Then I stumbled across a Northwestern University study of obese men and women that says eating after 8 p.m.— seems to be the official cutoff time for some reason— indeed be a risk factor for obesity.
 (And if you're like me, you're still at work, on the way home, or having your first cocktail of the night at 8 p.m. on most weekdays.)

 Thankfully, the study has a big fat (sorry) caveat: It suggests that obese participants in the study who ate later also downed more calories at dinner and consumed more fast food.
 Those correlations are hard to ignore.